softwaremill/kmq/README.md

 * `example-java/standalone`: three separate runnable classes to start the different components
 * `example-scala`: an implementation of the client using [reactive-kafka](https://github.com/akka/reactive-kafka)

+# Time & timestamps

+How time is handled is crucial for message redelivery, as messages are redelivered after a given amount of time passes since the `start` marker was sent.

+To track what was sent when, `kmq` uses Kafka's message timestamp.
+By default this is messages create time (`message.timestamp.type=CreateTime`), but for the `markers` topic, it is advisable to switch this to `LogAppendTime`.
+That way, the timestamps more closely reflect when the markers are really written to the log, and are guaranteed to be monotonic in each partition (which is important for redelivery - see below).

+To calculate which messages should be redelivered, we need to know the value of "now", to check which `start` markers have been sent later than the configured timeout.
+When a marker has been received from a partition recently, the maximum such timestamp is used as the value of "now" - as it indicates exactly how far we are in processing the partition.
+What "recently" means depends on the `useNowForRedeliverDespiteNoMarkerSeenForMs` config setting.
+Otherwise, the current system time is used, as we assume that all markers from the partition have been processed.

 # Project status

 No releases (yet?).
 The code is of proof-of-concept quality.